Augusta02/assessment_meritinc/README.md

 The encode progressively downsamples the input from 256x256 to 16x16 while learning increasing abstract features, the decoder then upsamples back to the original resolution, adding features from the encoder at each level through skip connections.

-The nodel has 6,857,319 trainable parameters, All parameters are updated during training but gradients flow only from the labeled pixels identified by the point mask
+The model has 6,857,319 trainable parameters, All parameters are updated during training but gradients flow only from the labeled pixels identified by the point mask

 ## Training Config: